microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ### Pricing📌

-Security Copilot pricing is consumption-based and costs approximately **$4 per SCU per hr.** A Security Compute Unit (SCU) is Security Copilot's unit of measurement of computing capacity to run a Copilot workload (i.e., prompt/Promptbook).
-The amount of SCUs needed depends on the complexity of the given workload.
+Security Copilot pricing is consumption-based and costs approximately **$4 per SCU per hr.** A Security Compute Unit (SCU) is Security Copilot's unit of measurement of computing capacity to run a Copilot workload (i.e., prompt/promptbook).
+The amount of SCUs needed depends on the complexity of the prompt, promptbook, Logic App, or agent.
 The pricing is consistent across the standalone experience and the embedded experiences as well as regions.

-Why is it consumption-based and not per user?
-The idea is that the flexibility will allow more customers and partners to try it!
-That said, the output is only as good as the input, and the more plugins you use to contextually enrich complex investigations, the better (think Microsoft Sentinel pricing; the more telemetry ingested = the more coverage and insights, so long as it's not *too* much noise).
-There are no prerequisites, but for the optimal user experience, we recommend that customers have MDE P2 and/or Microsoft Sentinel.
+What's new?
+Customers can also use **[Overage SCUs](https://learn.microsoft.com/en-us/copilot/security/manage-usage#how-provisioned-and-overage-scus-are-billed)**, which are **$6 per SCU/hour and billed only on usage.** These provide flexibility to handle occasional spikes in demand without needing to provision fixed capacity in advance.

 To use Security Copilot, you will need to provision ***at least* 1 SCU per hr 24x7.** Therefore, the ***minimum annual price is $35,040 USD*** ($4 * 24hr per day * 365day per yr).
 Your ***monthly*** bill is calculated as (SCUs per hr) x $4 x 730/month or you can leverage the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 Customers and partners can purchase SCUs in the standalone experience or in Azure and can manually provision SCUs up or down so long as there is ***at least* 1 SCU/hr.** Once an analyst is nearing the capacity limit (90%), they will receive a warning and the option to increase the capacity.

 If you delete Security Copilot (zero SCUs per hr), we will retain your data for 90 days. ***Tenant-level MDTI workbench is included with Security Copilot*** and although it's not the standalone API, the TI information is easy to read and in the context of your investigations (e.g., activity groups, tooling, and vulnerabilities).
 From a licensing perspective, this is also **significant cost savings.**

-Since computing capacity and token usage is ***variable*** **(quantifying a specific # of tokens or SCUs/workflows needed per prompt/Promptbook is difficult)**, it's important for partners to know what they can do now:
+Since computing capacity and token usage is ***variable*** **(quantifying a consistent # of tokens or SCUs needed per prompt, promptbook, Logic App, or agent is difficult)**, it's important for partners to know what they can do now:

 * Calculate your average SCU utilization over a standard 7 days
 * Provision ≈1 SCU per Embedded Experience, ≈4 SCU per Standalone Experience, and ≈5 SCU per Automation and/or Promptbooks